Yeshiva-University-CS/COM3820-F25/assignment-1/readme.md

-# Assignment #1: Multi-threaded Trading System
+# Assignment 1: Multithreaded Trading System

 ## COM 3820 - Parallel Programming

 ### Overview

 In this assignment, you will implement a high-throughput, multi-threaded trading system simulation.
-The system simulates multiple traders placing orders concurrently while one or more market maker process these orders to generate trades.
+The system simulates multiple traders placing orders concurrently while one or more market makers process these orders to generate trades.
 Your goal is to maximize system throughput while ensuring thread safety and data consistency.

 ### Learning Objectives

 By completing this assignment, you will:
 - Implement thread-safe data structures using fundamental Java concurrency utilities
-- Design a multi-producer, single- or mulit-consumer system with optimal throughput
+- Design a multi-producer, single- or multi-consumer system with optimal throughput
 - Coordinate concurrent access to shared resources (market data, statistics, trade records)
 - Apply synchronization mechanisms to prevent race conditions
 - Understand the performance implications of different synchronization strategies
 - Practice proper resource management and graceful shutdown procedures

 ### System Architecture

-The trading system consists of several key components:

 #### Core Components
 - **TradingSystem**: Main orchestrator that manages all threads and components